algotrade-course/DynamicGrid/README.md

 ```

-- Run the below command to initiate the in-sample backtesting process:
+- Run the below command to initiate the in-sample backtesting process (this is the backtesting result with the initial parameters, if you run this line of code you will get the result of the in_sample backtesting after optimization, not this one):

 ```